sashinpivotal/cnd-instructor-lab-notes/cnd-instructor-notes.md

   - load testing we do here is very native, since we accessing only a single endpoint
-  - set enviroment variables and then copy and paste
+  - set enviroment variables and then copy and paste instruction from the lab document
-  - tht goal is to make our container size as small as possible
+  - the goal of this lab is to make our container size as small as possible
     - vm is limited in resource size
     - vm is set with 32G in our foundation
     - in our foundation, each container is maximum 2G